When you see a glass garage door, it’s hard to see regular garage doors the same way.

 Cons of Glass Garage Doors

 - Cost.
 Although the exact amount varies depending on what you’re comparing it to, the bottom line is that you can expect a glass garage door to cost roughly twice as much as a regular steel garage door.
 This is mostly due to the materials and manufacturing processes used to create the doors, plus the extra care in delivery and installation.
+Many reputable companies offer payment plans to help reduce the burden of a large upfront purchase, including us.

 Alternatives to Full Glass Garage Doors